Lie n-algebras of BPS charges: Introduction

 \section{Introduction}

-The correspondence between continuous symmetries of a local Lagrangian form and conserved currents of its induced Euler-Lagrange equations, i.e. Noether's theorem, is one of the cornerstones of mathematical field theory.
+The correspondence between infinitesimal symmetries of a local Lagrangian form and conserved currents of its induced Euler-Lagrange equations, i.e. Noether's first variational theorem, is one of the cornerstones of mathematical field theory.
 If the Lagrangian under consideration is preserved only up to an exact term, as is the case for sigma-models of Wess-Zumino-Witten-type (WZW), then the Lie algebra of conserved currents is an extension of the symmetry algebra (see for instance \cite[section 8]{AzcarragaIzqierdo95} for review from a perspective that will be useful here).
 Furthermore, the extensions arising this way are interesting enough that they acquired a life of their own in pure mathematics: for the 2-dimensional WZW model they transgress to the \emph{current algebras} from affine Lie algebra theory (see e.g. \cite{Mi} for a survey).

 Key examples of higher-dimensional WZW models are the Green-Schwarz-type sigma models describing the worldvolume theory of all super $p$-branes \cite{HenMez,CdAIP,InfinityWZW}.
-Their extended current algebras have been argued in \cite{AGT89} to yield the extensions of superisometry algebras of curved superspacetimes by brane charges \cite{Townsend95, Hull97}.
+Their extended current algebras have been argued in \cite{AGT89} to yield extensions of superisometry algebras of curved superspacetimes by brane charges \cite{Townsend95, Hull97}.
 These constitute what characterizes BPS states of supergravity and hence of supersymmetric field theories (e.g \cite{CallisterSmith}).

-However, in traditional constructions one finds a Lie bracket only on equivalence classes of current forms modulo exact forms, the Dickey bracket \cite{Dickey} (see \cite[section 3]{BarnichHenneaux} for review).
-On the currents themselves the bracket does not satisfy the Jacobi identity, in general.
-(An exception are the brane currents in flat super-Minkowski spacetime that are often considered, see \cite{ACDvP03} for a rigorous account, but of course in this case the equivalence classes of brane charges are all trivial.)
+However, in traditional constructions one considers a Lie bracket only on equivalence classes of current forms modulo exact forms, the Dickey bracket \cite{Dickey}, \cite[section 3]{BarnichHenneaux}.
 Whenever one is in such a situation where an algebraic structure exists on the homology of a chain complex, it is natural to ask whether a homotopy-theoretic refinement of the algebraic structure may exist on the chain complex itself, where algebraic conditions such as Jacobi identities may hold only up to higher coherent homotopies.
 For the case of Lie algebras this means lifting to $L_\infty$-algebras (see \cite{SSSI,LocalObservables} for review and references), called Lie $(p+1)$-algebras when the underlying chain complex is concentrated in degrees 0 up to $p$.